Oreo Spiders

 Spider Legs

-• Line a baking sheet with waxed paper and set aside.
+• Line a baking sheet with wax paper and set aside.

-• In a medium (microwave-safe) bowl melt dark chocolate in 20-second increments in the microwave until fully melted.
+• In a medium microwave-safe bowl, melt dark chocolate in the microwave in 20-second increments until fully melted.
 Stir in between melting to ensure the chocolate does not burn.

 • Chill the pretzels in the refrigerator for about 30 minutes or until set.

-• Carefully separate a Double Stuff Oreo Cookie in half (gently twisting the cookie shells helps to loosen it).
+• Carefully separate a Double Stuf Oreo Cookie in half (gently twisting the cookie shells helps to loosen it).

 • Reassemble the cookie by topping the base with the other half of the cookie.
 Press gently to evenly distribute the cream.

-• Using some melted chocolate and a toothpick or cocktail stick, attach the candy eyes.
+• Using melted chocolate and a toothpick or cocktail stick, attach the candy eyes.

 • Continue until all spiders are assembled.
-Allow to fully set.
+Allow to fully set before enjoying.

 Nutrition